-This property is a natural culmination of properties 1 through 3.
+This property is a natural culmination of the preceding three properties.

 Remember how Principal Component Analysis (PCA) is able to compute the input dimensions which carry the most variance in the training data.
-It does this by computing the eigenvector associated with the largest eigenvalue of the correlation matrix.
+It does this by computing the eigenvectors associated with the largest eigenvalues of the correlation matrix.